little-world/rust-course/src/11-string-processing.md

 ## Pattern 2: String Builder Pattern

 **Problem**: Concatenating strings in loops creates O(N²) complexity—each `s = s + "text"` allocates a new string and copies all previous content.
 Building HTML, SQL queries, or templates with repeated `push_str()` causes multiple reallocations when capacity is exceeded.
-Without knowing final size, `String` grows exponentially (doubling capacity), wasting memory and CPU on copying during growth.

 **Solution**: Pre-allocate capacity with `String::with_capacity(n)` when approximate size is known.
 Implement builder pattern with `&mut self` returns for method chaining.
-Use builder's internal `String` to accumulate content, then consume it with `build(self)` to transfer ownership without copying.
-For complex builders (HTML, formatted output), wrap `StringBuilder` and add domain-specific methods (tags, formatting).

 **Why This Matters**: Pre-allocation eliminates reallocations—O(N) total time vs O(N) amortized with up to log(N) reallocations.
 A 10KB HTML document built with 100 appends: pre-allocated uses one 10KB buffer, non-pre-allocated copies ~20KB total (due to exponential growth).
 Method chaining creates fluent APIs that are both ergonomic and efficient.
 Builder pattern separates construction complexity from final immutable result.